FRRouting/frr/doc/developer/workflow.rst

    version.
 Once the release is done, whatever updates we make to changelog files on the release branch need to be cherry-picked to the master branch.

+   Update essential dates in advance for reference table (below) when the next freeze, dev/X.Y, RC, and release phases are scheduled.
+This should go in the ``master`` branch.

  - 2 weeks earlier, a ``frr-X.Y-rc`` release candidate is tagged.

      .. code-block:: console